cloudentity/ce-samples-consent-apps/consent-app-nodejs/README.md

 An overview of the flow can be seen below.
 ![overview custom consent](images/ob-custom-consent-page-flow.png)

 First, the user agent is redirected to [Cloudentity Authorization Platform](https://authz.cloudentity.io/) authorization server, where the user logs in and is authenticated.
 Once authenticated, [Cloudentity Authorization Platform](https://authz.cloudentity.io/) authorization server then redirects the user to the application hosting the custom consent page .
-The application then calls the ACP scope grant request API to retrieve details on the account access consents.
+The application then calls the Cloudentity authorization platform scope grant request API to retrieve details on the account access consents.
 The application displays the consents to the user and the user can accept all, reject all, or accept only some of the consents.
 Once a selection is made the application redirects the user back to [Cloudentity Authorization Platform](https://authz.cloudentity.io/) authorization server.

 ### Preparing Cloudentity SaaS
 First, we create a new workspace for this tutorial.